-FILM APPRECIATION SERIES: CHARLES LAUGHTON
+FILM APPRECIATION SERIES: ROBERT ZEMECKIS

-FILM APPRECIATION SERIES: CHARLES LAUGHTON
+FILM APPRECIATION SERIES: ROBERT ZEMECKIS

-FILM APPRECIATION SERIES: CHARLES LAUGHTON
+FILM APPRECIATION SERIES: ROBERT ZEMECKIS

 Film Appreciation is an ongoing class open to everyone with a love for movies.
 We examine and discuss in a relaxed atmosphere all aspects of film and filmmaking from how movies are made to each film’s unique place in movie history.